 - Would a union change what is unique about each department?

 - Funding for my research assistantship comes from a grant, so how could we negotiate over that?

-Stand Up for Graduate Student Employees (SUGSE) is a grassroots organization of graduate-student workers at Brown University.
-SUGSE was founded in 2014 to advocate for graduate-student workers; SUGSE’s accomplishments include fighting to save sixth-year funding and winning dental insurance for all graduate-student workers.
+Graduate Labor Organization (GLO) is a grassroots organization of graduate-student workers at Brown University.
+GLO was founded in 2014 to advocate for graduate-student workers; GLOs accomplishments include fighting to save sixth-year funding, winning dental insurance for all graduate-student workers, and ratifying the first collective bargaining agreement for graduate-student workers at an Ivy League university.
 Our hundreds of members come from departments and schools within the university.
 We are affiliated with the American Federation of Teachers (AFT) and the Rhode Island Federation of Teachers and Health Professionals (RIFTHP).

 We do!
-SUGSE was founded and is run by graduate-student workers, and it’s graduate-student workers who will run the day-to-day operations of our union.
+GLO was founded and is run by graduate-student workers, and it’s graduate-student workers who run the day-to-day operations of our union.
 The foundation of our organization is learning about each other, thinking about what we could achieve together in a union, and taking action to build collective power to achieve our goals.
 We will work together to listen to each other and think creatively about shared goals and how we can collectively achieve them.
-Any member is eligible to take on leadership positions and there are a variety of roles our members can play once we win our election.
+We are currently in the process of selecting the Union Executive Board.

 We do.
 We want our bargaining committee to consist of members from every program and department to make sure all voices are represented.
 We will have legal assistance from the AFT, but we develop our proposals and we sit at the negotiating table.